thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.12.24 of the free version correspond to changes made in 2.12.24.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.12.32 of the free version correspond to changes made in 2.12.32.x of the paid version.

+= 1.12.32 - 26/Jan/2017 =

+* FEATURE: Add UpdraftCentral (https://updraftcentral.com) UpdraftVault listener
+* FEATURE: Encryption and decryption is now chunked, meaning that large databases of any size can be encrypted without being prevented by memory limits
+* FIX: Fix a bug whereby if a backup set containing a manual "more files" element was imported via a remote scan, then an error would show concerning it when attempting to restore.
+* FIX: On certain combinations of changing the "more files to back up" settings, these changes might not be reflected in the "Backup Now" dialog without a page reload
+* FIX: Remove a PHP 5.5+-only construction that crept into 1.12.31
+* TWEAK: Allow UpdraftCentral command classes to provide commands via the __call method
+* TWEAK: Move the existing backups table into the templating system
+* TWEAK: When trying to restore before cleaning up a previous restore, the detailed error message shown needed tweaking
+* TWEAK: Some refactoring of the dashboard JavaScript, to abstract/harmonise all AJAX calls
+* TWEAK: Removed the triple click and replaced it with standard double click
+* TWEAK: Some refactoring of the UpdraftCentral command interface, to facilitate reduction of duplicated dashboard control code
+* TWEAK: One less HTTP round-trip when deleting from the dashboard
+* TWEAK: Updated advanced tools to allow UpdraftCentral to use wipe settings and export / import
+* TWEAK: Revamped the 'Premium / Extensions' tab in the free version
+* TWEAK: Work around HTTP 400 error from Dropbox on servers with several-year old version of curl, caused by bad interaction between curl and Dropbox over a specific header
+* TWEAK: Add a notice advising of WP-Optimize (https://wordpress.org/plugins/wp-optimize/) to the available notices
+* TWEAK: Prevent an unwanted PHP log notice when using Google Drive
+* TWEAK: More file directories are now added using a directory browser
+* TWEAK: Update plugin update checker library (paid versions) to version 3.1, which fixes some PHP 7 issues

+= 1.12.30 - 23/Dec/2016 =

+* FIX: Fix a Dropbox APIv2 issue where paths containing certain characters were incorrectly being encoded
+* FEATURE: Add UpdraftCentral (https://updraftcentral.com) comment-control and advanced tools listeners
+* TWEAK: Starting an operation to retrieve a remote backup from UpdraftCentral succeeded, but gave a UI error in UC when doing so
+* TWEAK: Fix a Dropbox APIv2 issue where Team storage displayed an incorrect value
+* TWEAK: Support for the new AWS S3 Canada Central 1 and London regions
+* TWEAK: Some re-factoring of the settings page output code for easier maintenance
+* TWEAK: Some re-factoring of the notices code, to allow re-use in other projects
+* TWEAK: Make sure that a UpdraftCentral_Commands class is available before loading any external command classes, so that they can rely on its presence

 1.12.29 - 22/Nov/2016

 * FIX: Fix a PHP error in the notices code (regression in 1.12.28)
+* FIX: Manual database search and replace now outputs logged operation information (regression in 1.12.28)

 1.12.28 - 21/Nov/2016